sunbirddcim/angularjs-styleguide/README.md

 ### LIFT
 ###### [Style [Y140](#style-y140)]

   - Structure your app such that you can `L`ocate your code quickly, `I`dentify the code at a glance, keep the `F`lattest structure you can, and `T`ry to stay DRY.
 The structure should follow these 4 basic guidelines.

     *Why LIFT?*: Provides a consistent structure that scales well, is modular, and makes it easier to increase developer efficiency by finding code quickly.
 Another way to check your app structure is to ask yourself: How quickly can you open and work in all of the related files for a feature?

     When I find my structure is not feeling comfortable, I go back and revisit these LIFT guidelines

     1. `L`ocating our code is easy
     2. `I`dentify code at a glance
     3. `F`lat structure as long as we can
-    4. `T`ry to stay DRY (Don’t Repeat Yourself) or T-DRY
+    4. `T`ry to stay DRY (Don't Repeat Yourself) or T-DRY

 ### Locate
 ###### [Style [Y141](#style-y141)]